nqthqn/sweetcrave/README.md

+The public chatroom for this project is [here](https://gitter.im/natsn/sweetcrave).

 # sweetcrave

 Welcome to sweetcrave, a project with two fMRI experiments ("Sweet Image" and "Crave Crush").
 This project uses [PsychoPy](https://github.com/psychopy/psychopy), a free psychology software in Python.
 Please cite the relevant papers (Peirce 2007; 2009) if you use PsychoPy in published work.